-Monetary damages are available to the alternative method.
-Injunctive and declaratory relief can only be awarded by the court.
+Monetary damages are available as an alternative method.
+Injunctive and declaratory relief can only be awarded by the a court of law.

 9 Other Matters

 9.1 Can claims be brought by residents from other jurisdictions?
 Are there rules to restrict 'forum shopping'?